testingisdocumenting/znai/znai-docs/documentation/layout/tabs.md

 Provide a selection inside your documentation if your user needs only one to accomplish the goal.
 Selections will persist for users and provide streamlined experience.

-Do not: use tabs as navigation experience.
+Don't: use tabs as navigation experience.
 If your user needs both `Java` and `Python` executed one by one you need to show steps one after another in proper order.

 # Definition